awslabs/amazon-redshift-utils/src/RedshiftAutomation/README.md

 ## Deploying

-We have provided the following AWS SAM templates so that you can deploy this function automatically (please note that we currently only support deploying into VPC):
+We provide three AWS SAM templates to help you deploy your utilities (please note that we currently only support deploying into VPC):

+1. [`deploy.yaml`](deploy.yaml) to deploy all utilities.
+1. [`deploy-function-and-schedule.yaml`](deploy-function-and-schedule.yaml) to deploy just a single utility and a scheduled event for it.
+1. [`deploy-schedule.yaml`](deploy-schedule.yaml) to only deploy a scheduled event for an existing function.

+Use one of the following deploy buttons that matches your region to deploy using `deploy.yaml`.

 | Region | Template |
 | ------ | ---------- |